000600/FloodRegressors/README.md

 - Monsoon intensity
 - River management
 - Encroachments

+A full description of all included features can be found on the dataset's webpage

 ## Libraries
 These neural networks and XGBoost Regressor were created with the help of the Tensorflow, Scikit-Learn, and XGBoost libraries.